Arctic-Bio/ForBillings/README.md

 This document outlines an advanced strategy for upgrading educational platforms such as Acellus using local AI integration, ethical tutoring agents, content protection, and military-grade anti-tampering techniques.
 It addresses the obsolescence of legacy security methods, harnesses client-side inference via WebLLM, and offers modular, scalable defenses with negligible server costs.

+> ⚠️ Author's Note: I am a 17-year-old student currently using the Acellus system.
+I created this solution after closely analyzing its limitations, particularly with respect to modern AI tools.
+While I initially considered submitting this project to the science fair, I ultimately chose not to, as I felt it may be judged unfairly due to its critique of the very system it relates to.

 ---

 ## 🚩 Motivation